Professor and Judge & Mrs. Timothy A. Paul Endowed Chair of Political Science

 ---Listen to a podcast of my lecture at City Club of Portland about 'The Politics of Immigration, Labor, and Food,' based on the book.

 Read our blog with feminist takes on sex scandals.

-Journal articles and published essays; Professor Apostolidis’s articles on critical social theory, immigrant workers, feminist theory, democratic theory, and the Christian Right have appeared or are forthcoming in Constellations, Theory & Event, Signs, Philosophy & Social Criticism, The Journal of Power, Historical Reflections/Reflexiones Historique, Réseaux, and Political Research Quarterly.
-He also is a contributor to the edited volumes Feminist Interpretations of Theodor Adorno (ed.
+Journal articles and published essays: My articles on critical social theory, immigrant workers, feminist theory, democratic theory, and the Christian Right have appeared or are forthcoming in Constellations, Theory & Event, Signs, Philosophy & Social Criticism, Contemporary Political Theory, The Journal of Political Power, Historical Reflections/Reflexiones Historique, Réseaux, and Political Research Quarterly.
+I also am a contributor to the edited volumes Feminist Interpretations of Theodor Adorno (ed.
 R. Heberle), Political Theory and Cultural Studies (ed.
-J. Dean), and The Radio Reader (ed.
+J. Dean), Animal/Human: Political Theory Interventions (ed.
+J. Grant and V. Jungkunz, forthcoming), Eating, Cooking, Culture: The Politics and History of Food (ed.
+G. Verdier and L. Kuyper, forthcoming), Time and Violence: Defatalizing the Present (ed.
+A. Agathangelou, forthcoming), and The Radio Reader (ed.
 M. Hilmes and J. Loviglio).